Hearing exams for hearing loss in noise

 Fundamentals of hearing in noise exams

-There are various forms and severities of hearing loss that can generally be categorized into loss of audibility and loss of clarity.
+There are various types and degrees of hearing loss that can generally be categorized into loss of audibility and loss of clarity.
 Loss of audibility is directly related to the damage of outer hair cells, and loss of clarity is attributed to the damage of inner hair cells or the central auditory nervous system.
 Since audiologists cannot get a true measure of hearing loss based on tones, frequency and word recognition, these types of exams are used to put patients in a real-world situation to determine how they hear on a daily basis.

 During an exam, the background noise may be adjusted to reflect your tolerance of the sound.
 You may be asked to adjust the level so that you are unable to understand speech as well as adjust it to a level that is soft enough that you are able to hear the intended speech.
 This gives a hearing healthcare professional an idea of the range in which you are most comfortable.